ChrisWhealy/parse-sap-odata/build_test_app/README.md

 ### Naked Ampersand Characters

-Certain text descriptions are provided that contain a unescaped (or naked) ampersand characters.
+Certain text descriptions are provided that contain an unescaped (or naked) ampersand character.
 For example:

 ```xml